Nirmitee.io

 Is a healthcare data lake HIPAA compliant by default?

-No. HIPAA compliance is not a feature of any platform — it is a combination of technical safeguards (encryption, access controls, audit logging), administrative safeguards (policies, training, BAAs), and physical safeguards.
-Cloud platforms provide the technical building blocks, but your organization must configure them correctly, establish governance processes, sign Business Associate Agreements with all vendors, and conduct regular risk assessments.
+No. HIPAA compliance is not a feature of any platform.
+It requires technical safeguards (encryption, access controls, audit logging), administrative safeguards (policies, training, BAAs), and physical safeguards.
+Cloud platforms provide building blocks, but you must configure them correctly and sign Business Associate Agreements with all vendors.

 Can we use open-source tools for a healthcare data lake?

 Yes.
 Apache Spark, Delta Lake, Apache Iceberg, Apache Hudi, Apache Kafka, Apache Flink, and dbt are all widely used in healthcare data lakes.
-The key consideration is operational support — in healthcare, data pipeline downtime can impact clinical operations.
-Many organizations use managed versions of open-source tools (Databricks for Spark/Delta, Confluent for Kafka, Amazon MSK) to reduce operational burden while retaining open-source flexibility.
+Many organizations use managed versions of open-source tools to reduce operational burden while retaining flexibility.

 How do we handle data from multiple EHR vendors in one data lake?

-This is precisely what the medallion architecture solves.
+The medallion architecture solves this.
 The bronze layer stores data from each EHR in its native format.
-The silver layer normalizes all sources to a common data model — typically FHIR R4 resources or OMOP CDM (Observational Medical Outcomes Partnership Common Data Model).
-Patient identity resolution (MPI) links records across systems.
+The silver layer normalizes all sources to a common data model such as FHIR R4 or OMOP CDM.
+Patient identity resolution links records across systems.
 The gold layer provides a unified view regardless of source.
-The key investment is in the terminology mapping and identity resolution logic in the silver layer.